jwintersinger/projectppm-problem/README.md

 Example 2
 ---------
 The NaN bug can be reprouced by running `bash example2.sh`.
-This pipes example2.txt to the `projectppm` binary.
-Here the bug isn't stochastic -- every attempt will reliably return all NaNs.
+This pipes `example2.txt` to the `projectppm` binary, which writes its result on stdout.
+Here the bug isn't stochastic -- every attempt seems to reliably return all NaNs.